World Plants Logo

 "

 A native that has use in the cultured as well as the natural environment.
 The form although stark in winter is interesting with branches topped by the fruit.
 The autumn colour is spectacular in orange to red.
-The fruit also make a refreshing tea on winter hikes when boiled and sugar or honey added; high in vitamin C.
+The fruit also makes a refreshing tea on winter hikes when boiled and sugar or honey added; high in vitamin C.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)